-Pursuant to the Decision of the Croatian National Bank on the Structure and Content of the Annual Financial Statements of Banks, dated 30 May 2008 (Official Gazette 62/08), the Management Board of the Bank has prepared the schedules set out on pages 184 to 208 ("the Schedules"), which comprise an alternative presentation of the statements of financial position as of 31 December 2013, and of the income statements, statements of changes in equity and statements of cash flows for the year then ended, and a reconciliation ("the Reconciliation") of the Schedules with the financial statements as presented on pages 184 to 208.
-The Management Board of the Bank is responsible for the Schedules and the Reconciliation.
-The financial information in the Schedules is derived from the financial statements of the Bank and the Group set out on pages 72 to 183 on which we have expressed an opinion as set out above.
+Pursuant to the Decision of the Croatian National Bank on the Structure and Content of the Annual Financial Statements of Banks, dated 30 May 2008 (Official Gazette 62/08), the Management Board of the Bank has prepared the supplementary forms set out on pages 187 to 211 ("the Supplementary forms"), which comprise an alternative presentation of the statements of financial position as of 31 December 2014, and of the income statements, statements of changes in equity and statements of cash flows for the year then ended, and a reconciliation ("the Reconciliation") of the Supplementary forms with the financial statements as presented on pages 187 to 211.
+The Management Board of the Bank is responsible for the Supplementary forms and the Reconciliation.
+The financial information in the Supplementary forms is derived from the financial statements of the Bank and the Group set out on pages 45 to 163 on which we have expressed an opinion as set out above.

-Pursuant to the requirements of Article 18 of the Accounting Act, the Management Board of the Bank has prepared the annual report set out on pages 1 to 67.
-The Management Board of the Bank is responsible for the preparation and content of the annual report.
-Based on the procedures that we considered appropriate, in accordance with the Accounting Act, we confirm that the financial information in the annual report is consistent with the accompanying financial statements, set out on pages 72 to 183.
+Pursuant to legal and regulatory requirements, the Management Board of the Bank has prepared the annual report to shareholders, set out on pages 1 to 66.
+The Management Board of the Bank is responsible for the preparation and content of the annual report in accordance with Article 18 of the Accounting Act of the Republic of Croatia.
+Our responsibility is to express an opinion on the consistency of the information in the annual report with the audited financial statements based on our procedures, which were considered appropriate in accordance with Article 17 of the Accounting Act of the Republic of Croatia.
+In our opinion, the information given in the annual report for the financial year for which the financial statements are prepared is consistent with the financial statements, set out on pages 72 to 186.